Composting

 Purchase a low-cost compost bin

-330 litre home compost bins are also available to purchase for £15 from MaltonNorthallertonSeamer CarrSelbySkiptonWest Harrogate and Whitby household waste recycling centres.
+Buy a 330 litre black home compost bin for £20, from MaltonNorthallertonSeamer CarrSelbySkiptonWest Harrogate and Whitby household waste recycling centres.
 This offer is limited to two compost bins per household.
-There is no 'buy one get one half price' offer when buying from our recycling centres.

 Payment must be made by credit or debit card only.
 These compost bins are only available to North Yorkshire residents - your address will be required for purchase.